IvanMurzak/Unity-ImageLoader/Assets/_PackageRoot/README.md

 # Usage

-In main thread somewhere at start of the project need to call `ImageLoader.Init();` once to initialize static properties in right thread.
-It is required to make in main thread.
-Then you can use `ImageLoader` from any thread and any time.
+In the main thread somewhere at the start of the project need to call `ImageLoader.Init();` once to initialize static properties in the right thread.
+It is required to make in the main thread.
+Then you can use `ImageLoader` from any thread and at any time.

 ## Sample - Loading Sprite, set to Image